ganevdev/enough-time-ago/README.md

 # Enough Time Ago

-File enough time ago modified/created/changed/accessed or not?
+A simple library for checking how much time has passed since the file was modified, changed, created or accessed.
+Always returns true, false or undefined (if file does not exist).

-A simple library for checking the "age" of a file or/and how long it has changed.
 This library uses [node fs](https://nodejs.org/api/fs.html) methods, and its purpose is to shorten the code.

 ```{}
 npm i long-enough